 Workplace Drug Testing for Marijuana

-According to the United Nation’s 2014 World Drug Report, Australia ranks seventh in marijuana use worldwide.
-For CEOs, HR and safety officers in Australian industry, that ranking should raise alarm bells, as it suggests that some of your workers could be among the many Australians who are using marijuana at work.
+Why should that high ranking raise alarm bells for CEOs, HR, and safety officers in Australian industry?
+Because it suggests that some of your workers could be among the many Australians who are using marijuana at work.

 Thankfully, there are many solutions to any marijuana at the workplace concerns you might have.

 What is Marijuana?